slackpad/hashtagtodo/README.md

 *This is really obsolete.
-I created a port of this to Google Apps Script that you can run for free - check out [HashTagTodo Redux](https://github.com/slackpad/hashtagtodo-redux)!*
+I created a port of this to Google Apps Script that you can run for free - check out [HashtagTodo Redux](https://github.com/slackpad/hashtagtodo-redux)!*

 ---